 Konstantions Tsitselikis, Associate Professor, University of Macedonia (Thessaloniki)

 Konstantinos Tsitselikis (1967).
-Associate professor at the Department of Balkan, Slavic and Oriental Studies, University of Macedonia (Thessaloniki, Greece), lecturing human and minority rights and international law.
-He has worked for the Council of Europe, the OSCE, the UN, the EU in human rights and democratisation field missions.
-Co-director of the Series of Studies of the Research Centre of Minority Groups at Vivliorama publishers (Athens).
-Author of a series of books, articles and studies on human rights, international law and minorities/immigrants.
-Special research interests: Immigrants in Greece and language rights, legal position of minorities/immigrants in Europe.
+Associate professor at the Department of Balkan, Slavic and Oriental Studies, University of Macedonia (Thessaloniki, Greece), lecturing about Human and Minority Rights and International Law.
+He has worked for the Council of Europe, the OSCE, the UN and the EU in Human Rights and Democratisation field missions.
+He is Co-director of the Series of Studies of the Research Centre of Minority Groups at Vivliorama publishers (Athens).
+He is author of a series of books, articles and studies on Human Rights, International Law and Minorities/Immigrants.
+His special research interests are immigrants in Greece and language rights, legal position of minorities/immigrants in Europe.

 Eleni Sideri, Adjunct, International Hellenic University

-Eleni Sideri graduated from Aristotle University of Thessaloniki, department of French Language and Literature where she also completed a Master Degree in Sociolinguistics.
-Then, she continued her postgraduate studies in Social Anthropology at the School of Oriental and African Studies (SOAS) /University of London where she completed a PhD in Social Anthropology.
+Eleni Sideri graduated from the Aristotle University of Thessaloniki, Department of French Language and Literature, where she also completed a Master Degree in Sociolinguistics.
+Then she continued her postgraduate studies in Social Anthropology at the School of Oriental and African Studies (SOAS) /University of London where she completed a PhD in Social Anthropology.
 Her research was focused on the memories and practices of diaspora among the Greek-speaking communities of Georgia (South Caucasus).
 She taught at various departments, such as, SOAS, New York College – Skopje, the department of History, Archaeology and Social Anthropology, University of Thessaly.
-She is currently teaching at International Hellenic University, Thessaloniki Greece at the MA programme Cultural Studies of the Black Sea and she is doing a post-doctoral research among different new immigrant communities in the city of Volos (central Greece) in order to explore their urban memories (University of Thessaly, Dept. of History, Archaeology, Social Anthropology, DEMUCIV project).
+She is currently teaching at the International Hellenic University, Thessaloniki Greece, in the MA Programme on Cultural Studies of the Black Sea and she is doing a post-doctoral research among different new immigrant communities in the city of Volos (central Greece) with the aim to explore their urban memories (University of Thessaly, Dept. of History, Archaeology, Social Anthropology, DEMUCIV project).